d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 ## Scalars

+Most everyday mathematics
-Most everyday math consists of manipulating numbers one at a time.
+consists of manipulating
+numbers one at a time.
 Formally, we call these values *scalars*.
 For example, the temperature in Palo Alto